If you're dead-set on buying a desktop PC for your home office or gaming den, there are some important factors to consider.

 - A basic PC for email, documents and web browsing: If you only need the very basics, you can make do with a PC with an Intel Pentium or Core i3 processor, or an AMD A8, A10 or Ryzen 3 processor.
 Typically you'll get 1TB of storage with this, too, so there will be plenty of room to store all your files.
 Make sure you get at least 4GB of Ram (preferably 8GB if you can), which will help Windows 10 run a lot more smoothly

 - A PC for lots of multi-tasking or photo-editing: If you like to do a lot of things quickly, you'll want an Intel Core i5 or AMD Ryzen 5 processor.
 You'll also want 8GB of Ram and a solid-state drive (SSD) to make things feel really sprightly.
-Read our guide on and to better understand the difference these choices can make.
+Read our guide on Intel processors and SSDs to better understand the difference these choices can make.

 Desktop PC vs all-in-one